Skip to main content

 If you are in our Flex or Enterprise tier pricing, you will be able to make a profit sharing contribution starting in Q1 of the following year for the prior year.
 For example, a plan that has a pro-rata (comp to comp) profit sharing feature for 2022 will be able to process the profit sharing contribution in Q1 of 2023 and this will apply for the 2022 plan year.

-Please note that Enterprise tier plans that have a new comparability profit sharing feature must also have a safe harbor non-elective contribution feature at a 3% minimum contribution rate.
-Profit sharing contributions must be made prior to your business’ tax filing deadline in order to be deductible for the plan year it is applicable for.
+Profit sharing contributions must be made prior to your business’ tax filing deadline (including extension) in order to be deductible for the plan year.
+If it is applicable for.
 Guideline will publish a Profit Sharing task on your Guideline administrator dashboard in Q1 after receiving your compensation data.
 Requests will be processed through November, based on your filing deadline (extension dates in parentheses):

 • Partnership, LLC partnership, and S-corporation - March 15 (Sept 15)